AvePoint/cloud-api/docs/docs/services-and-features/enpower/powerbi/artifacts.md

       "uniqueViewersOfLast30Days": 0 // Viewer count in last 30 days
       "viewsOfLast90Days": 0 // View count in last 90 days
       "uniqueViewersOfLast90Days": 0 // Viewer count in last 90 days
+      "semanticModel": {
+        "id": b17e8130-****-****-****-c4f0059b0df9 // The unique identifier of the semantic model "name": Sample semantic model // The name of the semantic model "workspace": Sample workspace // The Power BI workspace that the semantic model belongs to }
     }
   ],
   "totalCount": 1,